mkai/express-absolute-url/README.md

-# express-full-request-url
+# express-absolute-url

-Returns the full URL (including protocol, hostname and port) from an Express request.
+Returns the absolute URL (including protocol, hostname and port) of an Express request.